 Ref.
 No. REQUIREMENT INFORMATION (i) Maximum amount of investment to be made; Rs.
 1,000 million only).
-(Rupees one thousand million (ii) Purpose, benefits likely to accrue to the investing company and its members from such investment and period of investment; Purpose: To earn income on the loans and/or advances to be provided to MLCFL from time to time for working capital requirements of MLCFL. ii ivesti nei it, at the rate of one KIBOR or one borrowing cost, v ompany will receive mark up a percent above three months percent above its average whichever is higher.
-This shall pany's cash flow by earning s.
-Period: For a period, 2023 to Octob od of one year from November oer 31, 2024. (iii) Source of funds to be utilized for investment and Loan and/or adva ance will be given out of own pany. where the investment is intended to be made using borrowed funds, - (I) Justification for investment through borrowings; (II) Detail of collateral, guarantees provided and assets pledged for obtaining such funds; and (III) Cost benefit analysis; N/A (i) A Salient features of agreement(s), if any, Nature Loan / advance (iv) with associated company or associated undertaking with regards to the proposed investment; Purpose To earn mark-up / profit on loan / advance being provided to MLCFL which will augment KTML's cash flow.
+(Rupees one thousand million (ii) Purpose, benefits likely to accrue to the investing company and its members from such investment and period of investment; Purpose: To earn income on the loans and/or advances to be provided to MLCFL from time to time for working capital requirements of MLCFL. ii ivesti nei it, Benefits: The Company will receive mark up at the rate of one percent above three months KIBOR or one percent above its average borrowing cost, whichever is higher.
+This shall benefit the Company's cash flow by earning profit on idle funds.
+Period: For a period, 2023 to Octob od of one year from November oer 31, 2024. (iii) Source of funds to be utilized for investment and Loan and/or adva ance will be given out of own pany. where the investment is intended to be made using borrowed funds, - (I) Justification for investment through borrowings; (II) Detail of collateral, guarantees provided and assets pledged for obtaining such funds; and (III) Cost benefit analysis; N/A (i) () Salient features of agreement(s), if any, Nature Loan / advance (iv) with associated company or associated undertaking with regards to the proposed investment; Purpose To earn mark-up / profit on loan / advance being provided to MLCFL which will augment KTML's cash flow.
 Period One Year Rate of Mark-up One percent above three months KIBOR or one percent above the average borrowing cost of KTML, whichever is higher.
 Repayment Principal plus mark-up/ profit upto October 31, 2024 Penalty charges @3-months KIBOR plus one percent in addition to the outstanding amount(s).